-Be selective when opening your financial accounts to make your money go further.
-Look for free online and mobile banking so you can stay on top of your finances from wherever you’re stationed.
+Establish accounts to help you manage and grow your money.
+Take advantage of free online and mobile banking so you can stay on top of your finances from wherever you’re stationed.

 If you’re eligible for an enlistment bonus, you might be tempted to buy something you’ve been dreaming about.
 But you may be better off stashing that money away to cover unanticipated expenses.
 Many financial advisors suggest having a savings cushion to cover at least three months of living expenses in case you or a family member has an illness or accident, your spouse loses their job or you’re faced with unexpected home or auto repairs.

 Avoid impulse shopping.
 Stay off online shopping sites if you have trouble resisting the temptation to add items to your shopping cart.
 Try using credit cards only when you can pay off the balance each month.
 If you’re in debt, create a plan to pay it down as quickly as possible.

 Wise use of credit can help you build on and improve your credit score—a ranking that determines your future credit interest rate.
 Paying off loans, making payments on time and not using credit excessively can get you headed in the right direction.
 Shop around for the best interest rate when taking out a loan for a major purchase, like a car, motorcycle or home.
 Investigate government-supported financial assistance for military members and their families, such as VA loans and the GI Bill.
 Finally, if you’re in financial difficulty and can’t pay monthly bills, beware of the costs of payday loans.
 These short-term loans generally have very high interest rates, and many people fall into a trap of reborrowing.
 As interest costs pile on, they fall further behind.
 Instead, look into taking out a small personal loan or applying for a checking line of credit.
 You may also want to consider financial counseling.